- Solar advice hub

 In this guide, we’ll explain how much solar panels cost in Kent, which installers you can trust, how the area’s excellent weather affects savings, and which grants can help you cut the initial expense.

-At Sunsave we install across the whole of Kent – so if you’re wondering how much you could save with a solar & battery system, enter a few details below and we’ll generate a quick estimate.
+At Sunsave we install across the whole of Kent – so if you’re wondering how much you could save with a solar & battery system, enter a few details below and we’ll provide an estimate.

 What are the best solar panel installers in Kent?

-We’ve used a stringent series of tests to assess more than 2,200 installers across the UK, and these companies above fared the best of any in Kent.
+We’ve used a stringent series of tests to assess more than 2,200 installers across the UK, and these companies above fared the best of any that install solar panels in Kent.

-They’re all certified by MCS or Flexi-Orb, accredited by the HIES, approved by TrustMark, registered with NAPIT, and have received excellent customer ratings on at least one reputable review site.
+They’re all certified by MCS or Flexi-Orb, accredited by HIES or RECC, approved by TrustMark, registered with NAPIT, and have received excellent customer ratings on at least one reputable review site.

 The best of the best are also Which?
 Trusted Traders and offer a solar subscription option, though Sunsave is the only top-rated company that fulfilled the latter requirement.